Rfldmr/Rfldmr-weavis-weather-recognition/README.md

 ## 📖 Dataset

-[Click here](https://drive.google.com/drive/folders/1FUQS6PoDmd0uHLU0gUPyAM5lNV8ODXzp?usp=sharing) to access the dataset.
+[Click here](https://drive.google.com/drive/folders/1FUQS6PoDmd0uHLU0gUPyAM5lNV8ODXzp?usp=sharing) or check the "Dataset" folder in the repository to access the dataset.

 <br>